PlayX-2333/ai-researcher-proto/backend/README.md

 # AI Researcher Backend

 A LangGraph-powered backend service that provides an AI chatbot agent using OpenAI's GPT-4o-mini model.
+(This branch uses single node architecture)

 ## Prerequisites